openceo2025/autoPoster/README.md

 A simple REST API that receives post requests and forwards them to various services.

+### Recent features

+- Accepts ALT text for images and stores it in the WordPress media library.
+- Supports post `slug` and `excerpt` fields for better SEO control.
+- Appends custom or auto‑generated JSON‑LD structured data to WordPress posts.

 ## Setup

 1. Copy `config.sample.json` to `config.json` and fill in your account details.